 As you may be aware, the U.S. Food and Drug Administration banned the sale of baby bottles containing bisphenol A (BPA), a compound frequently found in plastics, in 2012.
 This led to BPA alternatives being released for sale – many containing bisphenol S (BPS).

 Unfortunately, research has revealed that BPS could be just as harmful as BPA.
 BPS was used as a BPA replacement because it was believed to be more resistant to leaching.
-But research has revealed that over 80 percent of Americans have detectable levels of BPS in their urine.
+But a research has revealed that over 80 percent of Americans have detectable levels of BPS in their urine.
 They found that even concentrations of less than one part per trillion of BPS can disrupt a cell’s normal function.
 When a cell's normal function is disturbed, diabetes, obesity, asthma, birth defects or cancer can potentially occur.

 Another study from 2011 published in Environmental Health Perspectives reported that when scientists tested commercially available plastic products labeled as BPA-free, almost all of them leached out chemicals known to have estrogenic activity, meaning that they mimicked human estrogen.
 Some of the chemicals had even more estrogenic activity than the BPA they replaced.